isotopp/isotopp.github.io/_posts/2020-06-15-pizza-people-projects-and-processes.md

 ![](/uploads/2020/06/pizza/checking.png)

-*From closest to furthest, looking an product and process.*
+*From closest to furthest, looking at product and process.*

 Checking can be done by continually distancing yourself from the product and the process.